-Collybia dryophila, also known as Gymnopus dryophilus, is a smallish agaric has a pale tan cap, whitish gills, and a flushed tan stem.
-The mushroom occurs in troops or more or less tufted on soil and scattered leaves under leafy and coniferous trees.
+Collybia dryophila, also known as Gymnopus dryophilus, is a smallish agaric that has a pale tan cap, whitish gills, and a flushed tan stem.
+The mushroom occurs in troops or more or less tufted on soil and scattered leaves in a variety of forest types.

 convex, and russet to ochre.
 Gills

 only thinly attached to the stem, whitish and crowded.
 Spores

 are white.
 Stem

 more or less similarly colored as the cap, more or less equal but slightly bulbous at base.
 The mushroom has no ring.